jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 ### In my graphical output, the solution appears discontinuous at hanging nodes

+Let me guess -- you are using higher order elements or a manifold that describes curved geometries?
+If that's the case, then the solution only looks discontinuous but isn't really -- it's just that we can't describe exactly to visualization programs what deal.II is doing internally.

+Let's consider the "higher order element" case first.
-Let me guess -- you are using higher order elements?
-If that's the case, then the solution only looks discontinuous but isn't really.
-What's happening is that the solution is, in fact, a higher order polynomial (e.g., a quadratic polynomial) along each edge of a cell but because all visualization file formats only support writing data as bilinear elements we need to write data in a way that shows only a linear interpolation of this higher order polynomial along each edge.
+What's happening is that the solution is, in fact, a higher order polynomial (e.g., a quadratic polynomial) along each edge of a cell but because most visualization file formats only support writing data as bilinear elements we need to write data in a way that shows only a linear interpolation of this higher order polynomial along each edge.
 This is no problem if the two neighboring elements share the